logo

 How to Become a Radiology Technologist in Mississippi

 Mississippi requires radiologic technologists to become licensed by the MSDH.
 The MSDH issues the Medical Radiation Technologist license to radiologic technologists, nuclear medicine technologists, and radiation therapists.
-The requirements for a license include certification by either the ARRT or, for nuclear medicine techs, the Nuclear Medicine Technologist Certification Board (NMTCB).
+The requirements for a license include certification by the ARRT or, for nuclear medicine techs, the Nuclear Medicine Technologist Certification Board (NMTCB).
 Temporary permits are available at the discretion of the MSDH to rad techs who have completed their education but are awaiting professional certification.
 In general, Mississippi licensure requires the following steps:

 2. Take and pass the certification exam.
 Candidates must apply for and pass either the ARRT or NMTCB certification exam appropriate to their modality.